Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 It takes only 7 trials for 100 commits (`math.log(100, 2) ≈ 6.65`).

-I prefer this approach to the previous one since it requires less manual work.
+I prefer this approach to the previous one since it requires less manual work, although I have to check out my Korean blog post about `git bisect` whenever I run it to recall the commands for each step.

 #### Reading plugin documentation